QobuzDL/Qobuz-DL-Browser/README.md

+> [!WARNING]
+> This repository has been discontinued in favor of a [new version](https://github.com/QobuzDL/Qobuz-DL/).
+> This repository is in turn no longer supported and will not be updated.

 # Qobuz-DL-Browser

 A static web application for downloading music from [Qobuz](https://www.qobuz.com/), supporting audio qualities up to 24-bit / 192kHz FLAC.